yankostadinov/core/tutorials/guides/vanilla-js/vanilla.md

 ## Introduction

 This tutorial is designed to walk you through every aspect of Glue42 Core.
-Starting from a project setup with the CLI, initiating Glue42 Clients, extending the applications with Interop capabilities, window management functionality and shared contexts integration.
+Starting from a project setup with the [**Glue42 Core CLI**](../../glue42-core/what-is-glue42-core/core-concepts/cli/index.html), initiating [**Glue42 Clients**](../../glue42-core/what-is-glue42-core/core-concepts/glue42-client/index.html), extending the applications with Interop capabilities, window management functionality and shared contexts integration.

 The following guide is going to use Vanilla JS and keep everything as simple as possible.
 The goal here is not to make perfect production-ready applications, but to get a feel for Glue42 Core and how you can use the platform to make awesome applications.